Ralph Abercromby

-Lieutenant-General Sir Ralph Abercromby, KB (7 October 1734 – 28 March 1801) was a British Army officer, politician and colonial administrator who served as the governor of Trinidad in 1797.
-Rising to the rank of lieutenant general in the British army, he also served as the Commander-in-Chief, Ireland and was noted for his military service during the French Revolutionary Wars, which included defeating the French invasion of Egypt and Syria.
-His strategies are ranked amongst the most daring and brilliant exploits of the British army.
+Lieutenant-General Sir Ralph Abercromby (7 October 1734 – 28 March 1801) was a British Army officer, politician and colonial administrator who served as the governor of Trinidad in 1797.
+Rising to the rank of lieutenant general in the British army, he was commander-in-chief, Ireland, and was noted for his military service during the French Revolutionary Wars, which included defeating the French invasion of Egypt and Syria.

 Early life

 Ralph Abercromby was born on 7 October 1734 at Menstrie Castle, Clackmannanshire.
-He was the second (but eldest surviving) son of George Abercromby (1705-1800), a lawyer and descendant of the Abercromby family of Birkenbog, Aberdeenshire and Mary Dundas (died 1767), daughter of Ralph Dundas of Manour, Perthshire.
+He was the second (but eldest surviving) son of George Abercromby (1705–1800), a lawyer and descendant of the Abercromby family of Birkenbog, Aberdeenshire and Mary Dundas (died 1767), daughter of Ralph Dundas of Manour, Perthshire.
 His younger brothers include the advocate Alexander Abercromby, Lord Abercromby and General Robert Abercromby.

 The family had acquired Menstrie Castle in 1719 but their main family house was the nearby Tullibody House which they had built around 1700.
 Much of Ralph's childhood was spent in the latter.

 Abercromby's education was begun by a private tutor, then continued at the school of Mr Moir in Alloa, then considered one of the best in Scotland despite its Jacobite leanings.
 Ralph attended Rugby School from 12 June 1748, where he remained until he was 18.
 Between 1752 and 1753, he was a student at the University of Edinburgh.
 There he studied moral and natural philosophy and civil law, and was regarded by his professors as sound rather than brilliant.
 He completed his studies at Leipzig University in Germany from autumn 1754, taking more detailed studies in civil law with a view to a career as an advocate.